emmairwin/community_curriculum/market_pulse/FFOS/en/introduction.md

 ###Who are we?

 We are [TODO] .
-We're as invested in your success and experience participating as we are in  the outcome of market research.
-You can reach us at [TODO]
+We're as invested in your success and experience participating as we are in  the outcome of market pluse.
+You can reach us at [TODO ].
+We might add here, how we will communicate - or that can come later.

 ###Who are you?